Skip to content

 Using Comments to Suggest the Type

-In some cases variable type is not clear from its definition or assignments is not static:
+In some cases, a variable's type is not clear from its definition, or its assignments are not static:

 var v1 = input;